 Philippe, who was more popular as prime minister than Macron, is expected to run for president in 2027.

 Mélenchon keeps the left together

 The combined left-wing vote in the presidential election would have been enough to challenge Macron.
-But because four major candidates split 30 percent support, the far-right Marine Le Pen placed second with 23 percent.
-She got 41 percent in the second voting round against Macron.
+But because four left-wing candidates split 30 percent of the votes, the far-right Marine Le Pen placed second with 23 percent.
+She got 41 percent support in the second voting round against Macron.